How to Use a Treadmill Correctly

 • Begin pumping your arms and let your legs follow that movement at a moderately slow pace and increase the speed gradually as your body warms up.

-Stay Focus Straight Ahead
+Stay Focused Straight Ahead

 Keep Safety in Mind at All Times